rahulbowade/lr-service/README.md

 1. `npm i`
 2. `npm i -g pm2`
+3. `cp sample.env .env`
+4. Edit the .env files according to your configuration of keycloak etc.
 ```
 This will run the service in background on the server.
 Allow ports accordingly if you want it to be accessible on internet.
 ```